redblade7/smtoomuch/README.md

 (8) There are over 6500 fortunes (plus over 900 German fortunes) in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
 If you want to change this behavior, see the fortune man page about the "-e" option.

 (9) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" (and/or "smtoomuch-de", if it is installed) to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
 You may also want to use "fortune -e" (see note #8).
-You can also replace the whole line with "fortune -a" if you don't mind seeing Slackware's offensive fortunes too.
+You can also replace the whole line with "fortune all" or, if you don't mind seeing offensive fortunes, "fortune -a".

 THANKS: